 - Represented the owner-practitioner of a behavioral health care company in a years-long Medicaid fraud investigation.
 The investigation was terminated without criminal prosecution.

 - Represented a woman under federal indictment for participating in a pill mill conspiracy.
-Presented a case of actual innocence to the federal prosecutor, resulting in the government’s voluntary dismissal of the indictment.
+Presented a case of actual innocence to the federal prosecutor, resulting in the government’s voluntary dismissal of all charges.

 - Represented a man under federal indictment and facing a 10-year mandatory minimum sentence for possession of controlled substances and participating in a conspiracy to traffic controlled substances.
-After winning a motion to suppress, the government voluntarily dismissed the indictment.
+After winning a motion to suppress, the government voluntarily dismissed all charges.

 - Filed a petition in the U.S. Supreme Court challenging a client’s sentence under a provision of the Armed Career Criminal Act that had been deemed unconstitutionally vague in another case.
 The petition was granted, the sentence was vacated, and the case was remanded to the district court.